 You should keep two wooden bars: one round and one rectangular profile, which are convenient to use as a basis for sandpaper.

 For preliminary processing of blanks, planers are used.
-It is convenient to select large fragments of wood with the help of a sharpened woodwork hatchet and chisels of different widths and edge profiles.
+It is convenient to select large wood fragments with the help of a sharpened woodwork hatchet and chisels of different widths and edge profiles.

 And yet, a properly designed and convenient workbench is of the most significant importance to a novice cutter.
 It should be equipped per the standards for the organization of carpentry work, taking into account individual requirements, such as height or length of hands.

-The table must be equipped with a mechanism to fasten and detach the workpiece quickly.
-This includes joinery vice and clamps as well as adjustable thrust blocks of various shapes.
+The table must be equipped with a quick mechanism to fasten and detach the workpiece.
+This includes joinery vice and clamps and adjustable thrust blocks of various shapes.